-Conviction for stalking in the fourth degree can result in an 18-month prison sentence.
-Conviction for third degree stalking is more serious, and is punishable by three to five years in prison.
+A conviction for stalking in the fourth degree can result in an 18-month prison sentence.
+A conviction for third-degree stalking is more serious and is punishable by three to five years in prison.
 Additionally, anyone convicted of stalking faces a criminal record listing conviction for this serious offense.
-To defend against such penalties, an individual should contact a stalking lawyer in New Jersey as soon as possible.Stalking Laws
+To defend against such penalties, an individual should contact a stalking lawyer in New Jersey immediately.

 If someone engages in a course of conduct that would cause a reasonable person to experience fear or emotional distress, they could face a stalking charge.
-For example, if someone’s text message to another person causes the other person to fear for their safety, even if the sender was merely joking, they could be charged.
+For example, if someone’s text message to another person causes the other person to fear for their safety, even if the sender was merely joking, they could be charged with stalking.